netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 2. Set up a [Virtual Key](https://www.tesla.com/_ak/api.netzeroapp.io) for Netzero, a secure connection to your vehicle.
 The key can be revoked if required.
 Netzero does not have permission to unlock or start your vehicle.
-Note: if you are not the owner of the vehicle, you will to be in the vehicle with a Tesla key card when completing this process.
-Older Tesla Model S and X vehicle do not support Fleet Telemetry.
+Note: if you are not the owner of the vehicle, you will need to be in the vehicle with a Tesla key card when completing this process.
+Older Tesla Model S and X vehicles do not support Fleet Telemetry.

 3. Once the key is set up, Fleet Telemetry will be automatically configured and the vehicle will